Asking the most fundamental questions about the Universe

 “Each day, I get to ask some of the most fundamental questions about the Universe.
 That alone is pretty special!” says Ijjas.
 “But what excites me most is the prospect that I can make a real difference in pushing the boundaries of our collective knowledge.”

-“I am delighted that Dr. Ijjas chose to join our institute with one of the few prestigious Lise Meitner groups,” says Prof. Karsten Danzmann, director at the Max Planck Institute for Gravitational Physics.
+“I am delighted that Dr. Ijjas chose to join our institute with one of the few prestigious Lise Meitner groups,” says Prof. Karsten Danzmann, Managing Director of the Max Planck Institute for Gravitational Physics.
 “Her excellent research expertise ties in very well with other research groups at our institute and further widens the already broad spectrum of our research on Einstein’s general theory of relativity and beyond.”

 Anna Ijjas is a theoretical physicist, working at the intersection between gravitational theory and cosmology.
 A native of Hungary, she did her undergraduate studies at the Ludwig-Maximilians-Universität in Munich.
 After a brief stint in the philosophy of physics that earned her an award-winning PhD in 2010, she completed her (second) PhD in theoretical physics in 2014 at the Humboldt-Universität zu Berlin based on thesis research done at Harvard and Princeton.
 Subsequently, she went on to become the inaugural John A. Wheeler Postdoctoral Fellow at the Princeton Center for Theoretical Science and spent the past two years at Columbia and Harvard as a Principal Investigator of the Simons Foundation’s “Origins of the Universe” Initiative.
 In 2019 she joins the Max Planck Institute for Gravitational Physics in Hannover as a Lise Meitner Research Group Leader.

 The Max Planck Society’s Lise Meitner Excellence Program